dispatchrabbi/article-appstate/README.md

 Now all we have left to do is instantiate the control in [our main JS file](./4-final/index.js) and we have infinite undo in 12 lines of code!
 [Eat your heart out, St. Louis.](./4-final/index.html)

+A note of caution
+---
+Here’s the final architecture for the TPS report viewer:
+!(./images/app-state-undo-arrows.png)

+Because the application state connects most of the components in an application, it can be tempting to turn it into a miscellaneous bucket and using it to store things simply because more than one control wants access to them.
+The most common culprits here are shared data models or random pieces of data you want to store for later.

+Fight this temptation!
+This is how your elegant application state turns into [the blob](http://sourcemaking.com/antipatterns/the-blob), and how your architecture becomes just as intractable and tightly-coupled as if you weren’t using application state at all.
+Instead, keep your application state lean by only storing the minimum amount of information you need to recreate the state of the application.

+Putting it together
+---
 This pattern lets you hook together all the components of your web application in a simple and maintainable way and it guarantees a single place to keep important shared information.
-We’ve seen how that guarantee makes it dead simple to implement simple save and restore functionality on top of.
+We’ve seen how save-and-restore functionality essentially falls right out of that guarantee.
 And it’s easy to extend the concept and apply it to groups of controls everywhere (as long as you’re keeping your application state lean).
-For these reasons, the application state (or [observer pattern](http://sourcemaking.com/design_patterns/observer)) is a tool you’ll want to keep handy in your architecture toolbox.
+For these reasons, the application state is a tool you’ll want to keep handy in your architecture toolbox.

+Looking for more?
+You can find all the code for the examples used in this article in [the github repository](https://github.com/dispatchrabbi/article-appstate), and then check out [the observer pattern](http://sourcemaking.com/design_patterns/observe), which is the pattern the application state architecture follows.
+Also, Justin Meyer has [a couple](http://www.youtube.com/watch?v=NZi5Ru4KVug) [of videos](http://www.youtube.com/watch?v=yFxDY5SQQp4) on the topic that come at the same architecture from a different angle.
+If you want to solidify what you learned in this article, check them out.